 Our department has two full time staff members who are specialists in their fields.
 BG04 is fitted with an electric kiln for ceramic and glassware.
 BG03 is a large classroom which has high ceilings allowing practical work to be flooded with lots of natural light.
 BG03 is a specialist room for A Level students, allowing them to work independently and exhibit their practical work in a gallery area.
 The Art department has access to a suite of computers, laptops, Apple Mac computers and cameras in order to support the teaching of Graphic Design and Photography.

-Throughout our Phase 1 Curriculum, our students study and explore the different disciplines within Art and Design.
+Throughout year 7 & 8, our students study and explore the different disciplines within Art and Design.
 The curriculum is designed to build students’ art skills and knowledge whilst studying a wide range of themes and contemporary artists.
 Themes include: Colour Theory, Zentangle Insects, Native American Art, Under the Sea, Ugly Monsters and Architecture.

 Our Key Stage 4 curriculum is designed to challenge students of all abilities and progression routes.
 The GCSE qualification is currently a 3 year course and is a varied programme which provides every student with the opportunity to demonstrate their skills, knowledge and understanding.
 Students currently have the opportunity to embark on their GCSE studies in year 9 and begin the course with mini skills workshops, before starting their practical portfolio.
 Students further develop their skills in year 10 and 11 building on prior knowledge and accessing new materials, techniques and processes through varied projects which are refreshed and revised yearly.
 We aim to develop student independence, problem-solving and technical skills through inspiring projects that look at both contemporary and historical artists.